 To get an idea of the effect of the size and the number of subdomains on the convergence of the hybrid method, we report in Table 8.3, the number of iterations required to attain the desired accuracy of 10^{-3} .
 It is easy to see the pronounced increases in the number of iterations, when increasing the number of subdomains.
 This behaviour is typically expected for such problems.
-For example, for a fixed mesh size at 9.8 10^6 unknowns (frequency equal to 100~Hz), the number of iterations increases from 82 up to 313 iterations when increasing the number of subdomains from 16 up to 64 subdomains.
-That is, it increases linearly with the number of subdomains.
+For example, for a fixed mesh size at 9.8 10^6 unknowns (frequency equal to $100 \ Hz$), the number of iterations increases from 82 up to 313 iterations when increasing the number of subdomains.
+This increases linearly with the number of subdomains.
 This increase is rather moderate when increasing the overall size of the problem; that is, when increasing the frequency, for a fixed number of subdomains.
-For example, we see that for a decomposition into 16 subdomains, the number of iterations grows up from 82 to 110 when increasing the size of the problem from 9.8 10^6 unknowns up to 38.7 10^6 unknowns.
+For example, we see that for a decomposition into 16 subdomains, the number of iterations grows up from 82 to 110 when increasing the size of the problem from 9.8 10^6 unknowns.
 A first conclusion regarding the numerical behaviour of the method is, that we should strive to keep as small as possible the number of subdomains.